Los Angeles Expungement Lawyer

 Criminal Defense Lawyers Helping People Expunge Convictions From Their California Criminal Record

 Expungement of criminal records in California in covered under Penal Code Section 1203.4.
 If you have been convicted of a crime, it’s typically very difficult to find a job and move forward with your life.
 Most employers and landlords now routinely run background checks, which will reveal your past criminal history.
 This clearly means if you have been convicted of crime, getting your criminal record expunged can have a impact on your quality of life.
 So, what exactly does it mean to have your criminal record expunged?
 In basic terms, it releases you from the penalties associated with your criminal conviction, meaning a potential employer in theory is prohibited from using your past conviction against you in their hiring decision or even asking you about it in the job interview.
 Therefore, an expungement, pursuant to Penal Code Section 1203.4, can be an important step to make sure your life is not permanently impacted by a past criminal conviction.
 It’s important to stop here for a moment and make a very critical note that California has no legal process for an actual expungement, which would completely seal a criminal conviction.
 Most people incorrectly refer to a section 1203.4 dismissal as an expungement, believing their past conviction will be removed or erased from their record.
 This is a common myth and false.
 Instead, when a 1203.4 dismissal is granted, the court will vacate your conviction and enter a dismissal notation on your.
 Once your conviction is dismissed, you can truthfully answer on an employment application that you have never been convicted of a crime.
 However, many background checks will still show the conviction and dismissal, but the law prohibits an employer from using a dismissed conviction against you in hiring decisions.
+See related information: Reduce a Felony Conviction to Misdemeanor and Early Termination of Probation in California.

 If you were convicted of a crime in California and are seeking an expungement, call a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
 Our attorneys will need to closely review the details of your conviction in order to determine eligibility and legal options.
 Expunged criminal records can certainly have an impact on your ability to obtain a job.
 Now that we have covered the basic concept of an expungement, let’s take a closer look below.